neuronsimulator/nrn/programming/timer.rst

     Description:
         Start the timer.
-The python function will be called at the end of each interval defined by the argument to timer.seconds(interval).
+The Python function will be called at the end of each interval defined by the argument to timer.seconds(interval).